JanitorTechnology/dockerfiles/readme.md

 Popular development environments as Docker containers.

-All images are available on Docker Hub (under [/janx/](https://hub.docker.com/u/janx/) or [/janitortechnology/](https://hub.docker.com/u/janitortechnology/)).
+All images are available on Docker Hub under [/janitortechnology/](https://hub.docker.com/u/janitortechnology/) (previously under [/janx/](https://hub.docker.com/u/janx/)).

 ## Ubuntu-dev

-Most images here are based on `janx/ubuntu-dev`, which is basically `ubuntu:16.04` with:
+Most images here are based on `ubuntu-dev`, which is basically `ubuntu:16.04` with:

 - Useful packages like `clang`, `git`, `vim`…
 - A `user` which can `sudo`